Site of Service for Administration for Infusion and Injectable Prescription Medications

 c.
 Acute mental status/cognitive changes or physical impairment AND no home caregiver available; or

 d.
-Vascular access not stable; or
+Vascular access not stable/member has significant documented venous access issues; or

 e.
 Documented clinical history of cardiopulmonary conditions that may cause an increased risk of severe adverse reactions (including but not limited to thromboembolism, hypotension, seizures, aseptic meningitis syndrome, anaphylaxis, acute respiratory distress, pulmonary edema, apnea and transfusion associated lung disease); or

 f.
 The member does not have access to home infusion AND the hospital-outpatient center is 45 miles closer (no more than 60 minutes away) than the nearest office based provider who can provide that service.